Common Mistakes Veterans Make When Filing VA Disability Claims

 Mistake #4: Not Understanding the Rating System

-The VA uses a complex rating system outlined in 38 CFR § 4, and many veterans don't understand how it works.
+The VA uses a complex rating system outlined in 38 CFR Part 4 (the Schedule for Rating Disabilities), and many veterans don't understand how it works.
 This leads to filing for the wrong conditions or not providing evidence that supports higher ratings.

 Veterans often make these rating-related mistakes: